pborissow/Fury/README.md

 ## Session Lifecycle

-Fury does **not** maintain long-running Claude processes.
-Sessions are stateless on the server between messages:
+Fury runs sessions on the **Claude Agent SDK** (`sdkSessionsEnabled`, on by default).
+Each session is backed by **one long-lived streaming `query()`** and its warm CLI subprocess, tracked in memory by `SdkSessionManager`:

-1. **Creating a session** — Purely a frontend operation.
-A UUID is generated and stored in React state.
-No Claude process is spawned, no server-side state is created.
-The session only materialises on disk when the first message is sent.
+1. **Creating a session** — A frontend operation: a UUID is generated and held in React state.
+Nothing spawns and no server-side state is created until the first message; the session materialises on disk (and in the manager) when the first prompt is sent.

-2. **Sending a message** — A `claude --print --session-id <uuid>` process is spawned (or `--resume <uuid>` for subsequent messages).
-It handles **one prompt**, streams the response back via SSE, writes to the JSONL transcript file, and exits.
-There is no persistent process per session.
+2. **Sending a message** — The first send opens a persistent `query()` with a streaming-input generator and spawns the CLI subprocess; the prompt is pushed into that input stream and the response streams back over SSE.
+Subsequent messages reuse the **same warm query and process** — no cold start per turn.
+Per-turn tokens, context window, and partial output are tracked in memory and emitted live.

-3. **Switching sessions** — Purely a frontend operation.
-The UI swaps which transcript is displayed by loading the target session's JSONL from disk.
-No processes are spawned or terminated.
-If a Claude process is mid-response when you switch away, it continues running to completion in the background — its SSE handler simply stops updating the display, and the data is persisted to JSONL for when you return.
+3. **Switching sessions** — A frontend operation: the UI swaps which transcript is displayed.
+The other session's query keeps running in the background — its output is persisted to JSONL and its health/SSE events continue, so a background turn (or a subagent it dispatched) stays "live" with its dots still bouncing.

-4. **Conversation continuity** — Managed entirely by the Claude CLI via `--resume <uuid>`.
-On each message, the CLI re-reads the session's JSONL file to reconstruct conversation context.
-Fury itself does not track conversation history.
+4. **Conversation continuity** — The live query holds context in-process; across a server restart the session re-opens with the SDK's `resume`, replaying the archived transcript.
+Rewind uses the SDK's native `resume` + `resumeSessionAt`.

+5. **Model, stop & stuck handling** — The model can be switched mid-session (`setModel`, replayed into the query).
+Stop/interrupt aborts the current turn while leaving the session resumable; a hang watchdog surfaces a stuck turn so it can be killed.
+Background tasks (subagents, `run_in_background` Bash, Monitor) drive their own turns via injected `<task-notification>`s.

-5. **Parallel sessions** — Multiple sessions can process messages concurrently.
-Each spawns its own short-lived Claude process with a distinct session UUID.
+6. **Parallel sessions** — Multiple sessions run concurrent warm queries, each with its own subprocess and session UUID.
 The `activeSessionRef` mechanism ensures only the currently-viewed session's SSE handler updates the display, preventing cross-session contamination.
+Deleting a session terminates its warm process.

+> **Legacy CLI path** — With `sdkSessionsEnabled` off, Fury falls back to the original stateless model: a short-lived `claude --print --session-id <uuid>` (`--resume` for follow-ups) is spawned per prompt via `SessionManager`, with conversation continuity managed by the CLI re-reading the JSONL.
+The SSE stream shape is identical either way, so the frontend keeps calling `/api/claude` regardless.

 ## Getting Started

 ### Prerequisites

 - Node.js 20+
-- Claude CLI installed and authenticated (`claude` command available in PATH)
+- Claude Code CLI installed and authenticated (`claude` command available in PATH) — used by both the Agent SDK and the legacy fallback path

 ### Install & Run